In Typescript, the operator satisfies

 } satisfies userInfo

-In the above example, the TypeScript compiler would have no issue with that example.
+In the above example, the Typescript compiler would have no issue with that example.
 Let’s try to change the value of the username

 property in the newUser